 This post is divided into two main sections.
 The first section discusses the technology itself, its pros and cons, usage scenarios and more.

-The second section comprises of the best WiFi extender reviews based on features and benefits, user ratings and the value for money they offer.
+The second section comprises of the best WiFi amplifier reviews based on features and benefits, user ratings and the value for money they offer.

 |Product||Class||Lan Ports||Our Rating|